green-arrow/server-dash/README.md

 ## Prerequisites

-To use this application, you need to have NodeJS, Sails, and MongoDB installed.
+To use this application, you need to have NodeJS and MongoDB installed.

 ### Homebrew